amunzur/Clonal-hematopoiesis-pipeline/README.md

 1. Configure your environment variables and directory paths (e.g., `DIR_bams`, `DIR_results`, `PATH_hg38`, `PATH_bed`, etc.) in the Snakemake config or directly in the workflow script.
 2. Prepare input data: paired-end FASTQ files and place (or link) them in `results/data/fastq/merged/`.
 If you set another path in the config file, place them there.
-3. Generate the snakemake environment using the .yaml file in `envs/snakemake_env.yaml`
+3. Download snakemake through conda, or generate the snakemake environment using the .yaml file in `envs/snakemake_env.yaml`
 4. Run the pipeline with Snakemake from the root directory of the pipeline, specifying number of cores, e.g.:
    ```bash
    snakemake --cores 12